 The buildings of the retreat are tucked away in a hollow between two mountains.
 The clearing was used in the old days as a logging camp and it's a pleasant shock as you come out of dense forest to drive into a green and grassy paddock, open to the sky.
 A wildlife dam was put in some time ago with the hope of attracting as much wildlife as possible.
 It's already had one positive result: a roosting site for Glossy Black Cockatoo's.

 When you do decide to come along I will send you a more detailed map for you to follow.
-The final 8km of road to the Retreat is unsealed and only accessible by 4WD/AWD vehicles.
-The video above will show in you the road into the Retreat.
+The final 8km of road to the Retreat is unsealed and rough and only accessible by 4WD vehicles.
+The video above will show you the last part of road onto "Cleared Ridge" which leads into the Retreat.